 Immigration to the U.S.

 Dobzhansky immigrated to the United States in 1927 on a scholarship from the International Education Board of the Rockefeller Foundation.
-He worked with Thomas Hunt Morgan at Columbia University in New York, who had pioneered the use of fruit flies in genetics experiments.
+Dobzhansky had already published 35 scientific works on entomology and genetics before he started to work with Thomas Hunt Morgan at Columbia University in New York, who had pioneered the use of fruit flies in genetics experiments.
 He followed Morgan to the California Institute of Technology from 1930 to 1940.
 On the basis of his experiments, he articulated the idea that reproductive isolation can be caused by differences in presence of microbial symbionts between populations.

 Modern Evolutionary Synthesis